REANA-Client¶

 Show version.

-The version command shows REANA client version.
+command shows REANA client version.

 Examples: